maefahluang-uni/99-project-stretcher-senier/README.md

 - Create Docker file for your deployment of your application

 ## Feature
-- Home page
+- Home page(Utumporn)
 It shows a daily summary of the dashboard.
-Daily work totals can be viewed here.
+Will be able to see work totals for working time.
+Each person's work of each day here